Nexmo/lex-connector/README.md

 The next action is `connect`: this makes the call connect to the WebSocket endpoint, specifically the Lex Connector WebSocket.

+The parameter `sensitivity` allows you to set the VAD (Voice Activity Detection) sensitivity from the most sensitive (value = 0) to the least sensitive (value = 3), this is an integer value.

-The path portion of the uri is the same as the path to the `PostContent` [endpoint within Lex](http://docs.aws.amazon.com/lex/latest/dg/API_PostContent.html) but with the `example.ngrok.io` as host instead of AWS.
+The path portion of the uri is the same as the path to the `PostContent` [endpoint within Lex](http://docs.aws.amazon.com/lex/latest/dg/API_PostContent.html) but with your server host address, e.g. `xxxxx.ngrok.io`.
 Therefore you should set your BOTNAME, ALIAS and USER details as part of this URI.
 You can get these details from your AWS Console after you set up a new instance of Lex.

 Within the headers section of the endpoint you must supply your `aws_key` and `aws_secret` that will be used to connect to Lex.